mate-academy/css/e2e-testing.md

 3\.
 Test scenarios
 --------------

 #### 3.1.
-Use snake_case for test folders naming
+Use underscore separator for test folders naming

-Use the snake_case for test folder names.
+Use the underscore separator for test folder names.
 Never use spaces in the folders and file names.

 ```typescript